mikedilger/mosaic-spec/docs/filter.md

 Some <t>filter element</t>s are narrow, meaning they select just a few records among many.
 Other <t>filter element</t>s are wide and select many or even most records.
 <T>Filter</T>s SHOULD include at least one narrow <t>filter element</t> in order
-to narrow down the set of matching events to something reasonable.
+to narrow down the set of matching records to something reasonable.
 Software MAY reject <t>filter</t>s that do not comply with this requirement.
 Narrow <t>filter element</t>s have a type number that has the top 4 bits clear (less than 0x80).